 Deep Cleaning Office Blinds

-First, let’s talk about deep cleaning your office blinds that haven’t been cleaned in a while.
+First, let’s talk about deep cleaning office blinds that haven’t been cleaned in a while.
 Dust and dirt might have accumulated on the slats of the blinds and the blinds will need more attention to address this build-up.
 After this deep cleaning, a maintenance schedule will work great to keep them looking their best.

 Starting with a moist rag and wiping all the slats clean is one way to tackle a neglected blind.
-You can also consider a vacuum with the brush head attachment.
+You can also try a vacuum with the brush head attachment.
 Using a vacuum is also a great way to reach higher areas on and around your office blinds.
 You might need to use a step stool, otherwise, to reach higher window and blind areas.

 Regular Blinds Cleaning